 The Haygoods, one of Branson’s most popular shows, lighting up the stage

 A serene moment during a kayaking trip along the Ozark National Scenic Riverways

-Live band performing at BB's Jazz, Blues and Soups in St. Louis
+Live band performing at the 1860 Saloon in St. Louis

-A hub for Route 66 nostalgia, family entertainment and outdoor fun
+A hub for Route 66 nostalgia, musical entertainment and outdoor fun